 Using India's labour movement as a model, Rohini Hensman charts the successes and failures, strengths and weaknesses, of the struggle for workers' rights and trade union organisation.
-As Indian products gain wider acceptance in global markets, the disparities in employment conditions and union rights between such regions as the European Union and India's vast informal sector are exposed.

 The book provides an excellent view of capitalism and how trades unions can fight it - in the Global South.
 Many of the issues Rohini raises from a South Asian vantage point are equally true for Nigeria.